ACCESS-NRI/access-om3-configs/README.md

-# MOM6-CICE6 1 deg JRA55-do IAF ACCESS-OM3 configuration
+# MOM6 ACCESS-ROM3 regional Tassie configuration

 **WARNING: This configuration is still under development and should not be used for production.**